12 of 22 results for "teamwork"

 Sarah and Duck Go Bobsledding

 In Sarah and Duck Go Bobsledding, Sarah and Duck see a bobsleigh (bobsled) team on the computer and want to try it for themselves.
 They aren’t able to get momentum until they create a team and apply teamwork.
 Then…whee!
-This video is excerpted from BBC’s Sarah & Duck, a kids' show about the adventures between seven-year-old Sarah and her quacky, flappy best friend, Duck.
+This video is excerpted from BBC’s Sarah & Duck, a kids' show about the adventures between 7-year-old Sarah and her quacky, flappy best friend, Duck.

 Video